|

 Soke Hausel, nominated and selected for the Albert Nelson Marquis Lifetime Achievement Award. |

-Hausel has always been considered to be a very good martial arts instructor.
-While at the University of Wyoming, he was certified as Professor of Budo (martial arts) by Juko Kai International, and taught martial arts classes in four different colleges including Club Sports, Extended Studies, Physical Education and Kinesiology.
-Over the years, he was awarded national and international awards for his teaching and even recognized by the University President and the Governor for his outstanding contributions to martial arts and the education of hundreds of students.
-And just as outstanding in geological sciences as in martial arts, Hausel won many awards for his achievements in geology.
-Many consider him a workaholic and a person who loves to work and to help others.
+Juko Kai International, and taught martial arts classes and clinics in four colleges including Club Sports, Extended Studies, Physical Education and Kinesiology.
+Over the years, he was awarded nationally and internationally for his teaching recognized by the University President and the WyomingGovernor for outstanding contributions to martial arts and the education of a few thousand of students at the University of Wyoming.
+He was also a stand out in the geological sciences.
+He was known as a workaholic and a person who loved to help others.

-Who’s Who in Martial Arts Legends in Washington DC, and this year, he received recognition as an outstanding alumni of the Who's Who in Martial Arts Hall of Fame.
+Who’s Who in Martial Arts Legends in Washington DC, and was honored as an outstanding alumni of

 |

-Students of all ages - from 10 to 100, learn karate and kobudo.
+| Students of all ages - from 10 to 100, learn karate and kobudo.
 Children train with a parent or grandparent. |

-According to various researchers, training in traditional martial arts helps improve
+According to various researchers; training in traditional martial arts helps improve

 Hausel dreams that one day he will meet a benefactor as devoted as he, so a permanent martial arts school can be constructed to offer many different aspects of the traditional Okinawan and Japanese martial arts to the public in the Phoenix valley, and train people to respect others and be ethical, something that is not practiced by politicians.